On Koszul duality for Kac-Moody groups: Introduction

 the RHS being the bounded derived category of all finitely generated $\Ql[[t]]$-modules.
 The object $\tcL$ in the completed category that corresponds to $\Ql[[t]]\in D^b(\Mod(\Ql[[t]]))$ is a \fm sheaf.
 The mixed version reads:

 Here the RHS is the bounded derived category of finitely generated $\Ql[[t]]$-modules with a compatible Frobenius action (Frobenius acts on $t$ by $q^{-1}$).
-One can even replace $\Ql[[t]]$ by $\Ql[t]$ to get an equivalent derived category of on the RHS.
+One can even replace $\Ql[[t]]$ by $\Ql[t]$ to get an equivalent derived category on the RHS (see Remark \ref{r:Ff}).

 The equivariant-monodromic equivalence $\Phi$ for $G=\Gm$ and $\dG=\Gm$ is given by the following {\em regrading functor}

 For a differential graded $\Ql[T]$-module $L=\oplus L^i$ with each $L^i$ a Frobenius module, write each $L^i=\oplus_j L^i_j$ according to the weights of the Frobenius action.
 Then $\phi(L)$ is a complex with $i$-th degree $\phi(L)^i=\oplus_j(L^{i-j}_{-j})^{\Finv}$.
 Here $(-)^{\Finv}$ denotes the same vector space with the inverse Frobenius action.
 Each term $\phi(L)^i$ then carries a $\Ql[t]$-module structure, with $t$-action induced from that of $T$ on $L$.